Clothes irons are an indispensable device that we all have to use, even for only a few hours per week.

 5.- Keep your clothes iron clean

-If the metal plate that is in contact with your clothes is dirty, it is going to make the pressing process more difficult and time-consuming.
+If the metal plate in contact with your clothes is dirty, it will make the pressing process more difficult and time-consuming.
 The more time the iron stays powered on, the more electricity will be used.

 6.- Choose a good and efficient clothes iron